easavi/mms/docs/README.md

 - **Media Filtering**: Use various filters like date ranges, media types, and tags
 - **Grouping**: Group media by month, day, or tag for organized viewing
 - **Search**: Full-text search across media names and metadata
+- **File Content Access**: Direct access to file content for displaying images, videos, or downloading files
+  - Access by media ID for authenticated content viewing
+  - Direct bucket access for advanced use cases
+  - Proper Content-Type headers for browser compatibility
+  - Cache headers for improved performance
 - **Statistics**: Get comprehensive statistics about your media collection

 ## Environment Variables